Our ideas on how to improve the educational experience of our students are limitless. Unfortunately, our resources are not.

 Name Dublin School as a beneficiary of your life insurance or retirement plan.
 This is very easy to do whenever you are filling out a new policy and is another good way to make a significant gift to Dublin School with modest cost to you and various tax advantages.

 Once you have included Dublin School in your estate plans, please let us know.
 We would like to thank you, and respect your wishes for participation, recognition or anonymity.
 Simply inform us and you will immediately become a member of the Lehmann Legacy Circle.
-You need not provide any specifics of your gift, just that you have included us as part of your legacy.

 Be part of the Lehmann Legacy Circle